MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Appendix

+For evaluation, we generated 2048 samples and computed quantitative metrics.
+Specifically, we utilized the evaluation code provided by StyleGAN-V \citep{digan} for FVD,\footnote{\url{https://github.com/universome/stylegan-v}} that provided by AudioLDM \citep{liu2023audioldm} for FAD,\footnote{\url{https://github.com/haoheliu/audioldm\_eval}} and that of IB-score \citep{girdhar2023imagebind},\footnote{\url{https://github.com/facebookresearch/ImageBind}} respectively.
+During inference, we add the discriminator's gradient to the base models' predictions without scaling.
+However, when Auffusion and VideoCrafter2 are used as base models, we observed that the gradient norm with respect to the noisy video latents was significantly smaller than the predicted noise from the base models.
+To address this discrepancy in scale, we apply scaling to the discriminator's gradient with respect to the video latents, but only in this particular setting.
+We determined the scaling factor by performing a grid search across $[1, 2, 4, 6, 8, 10]$, with a scale of 8 producing the best quantitative results.

 We utilized 16GB Nvidia V100 $\times$ 4 GPUs for the IND case and 40GB Nvidia A100 $\times$ 8 GPUs for the OOD case.
-The training time for IND case was about 1.5 hours with both Landscape and AIST++ datasets, and that for OOD case was about 2 hours with Landscape dataset and 30 hours with VGGSound dataset.
+The training time for the IND case was about 1.5 hours with both Landscape and AIST++ datasets, and that for the OOD case was about two hours with the Landscape dataset and 30 hours with the VGGSound dataset.
 All evaluation was performed by 16GB Nvidia V100 $\times$ 4 GPUs.
-It takes about 1 hour for the OOD case, and about 5 hours for the OOD case.
+It takes about one hour for the IND case and about five hours for the OOD case.